 Dramatic presentations and role-playing are incorporated at many levels in the middle school.
 Students are encouraged to showcase their individual interests and talents.

 Each year the middle school presents a Shakespeare Festival as a culmination of their study of Shakespeare's literature and his times.
-Middle school students and teachers dress in costumes and relive the Elizabethan times with play performances, a royal court, a royal ball and a student planned Elizabethan carnival.
+Middle school students and teachers dress in costumes and relive the Elizabethan times with student created play performances, a royal court, a royal feast and a student planned Elizabethan carnival.
 The focus of the festival is the MYP area of interaction, human ingenuity, which explores the act of creation and its consequences.

 Middle school sponsors a Jr. Thespian Troupe.
 This club is for any student who enjoys both performing arts and competition.
 Students prepare monologues, scenes, musical numbers, and even technical theatre events and compete at local and state competitions.